 You must remove the Incomplete before the end of the next semester.
-If you and your instructor agree, an exception to the time limit may be made in writing to the Office of Student Services.
+If you and your instructor agree, an exception to the time limit may be made in writing to the student services office.
 If you do not remove the Incomplete within the time limit, it will be replaced by the tentative grade reported by your instructor on the final grade sheet.